filipsnastins/tomodachi-testcontainers/docs/configuration-options.md

 - `TOMODACHI_TESTCONTAINER_DOCKER_BUILD_TARGET=development`

-## Change default Docker network
+## Change the default Docker network

-By default, testcontainers are started in the default `bridge` Docker network.
+By default, Testcontainers are started in the default `bridge` Docker network.
 Sometimes it's useful to start containers in a different network, e.g. a network specifically dedicated for running automated tests.